Jessie Bluedorn (she/her)

 Miriam is a cultural strategist, producer and nonprofit leader with over two decades of experience working at the intersections of culture change, movement building, and progressive politics.
 Miriam is currently the President at Harness.
 In 2017, she founded Girasol Consulting to advance long-term culture change and timely advocacy and campaigns to secure rights, equity, and visibility for those who experience injustice.

 Miles is a writer, organizer, and fundraiser who has spent the last decade building the youth climate movement into a force powerful enough to pass federal climate legislation.
-In 2017, with other young leaders, he launched Sunrise Movement, where he currently serves as the Fundraising Director.
+In 2017, with other young leaders, he launched Sunrise Movement, where he currently serves as the chief operating officer.
 In addition to his organizing, Miles is also a writer, contributing pieces on movement strategy to outlets such as Dissent and The Nation.

 Michél is an independent consultant supporting movements, organizations, and people for impactful justice work.
 Previously he was an organizer at corporate campaigning organizations including as a campaigns director.
 He serves/has served on boards of climate organizations, is a member of Green Leadership Trust, and supports work for redistributing resources to Black people and BIPOC communities wherever he can.